-- 3. The Appeals Committee shall issue a progress report to the General Membership two months from the deadline for filing an appeal - 4.
-All decisions, proceedings and minutes from the Appeals Committee shall be stored as confidential documents per the requirements of the Privacy Acts, kept under seal by the TSSU Privacy Officer - XII.
-Expenses & Use of Strike Fund - a.
-The \$16,000 strike line item in the budget may be accessed as follows: - i.
-By the Coordinator, to organize a Strike Vote and to prepare for initial and special meetings; (i.e. to convene the Strike Committee) - ii.
-By the Contract Committee or the Coordinator, for legal consultation or strike avoidance; and - iii. \$5,000 is reserved for the use of the Strike Committee - b.
-95% of the Strike Fund itself is expressly reserved for strike pay; the remainder is accessible for strike-related expenses and strike avoidance.
+Y.10.
+Expenses & Use of Strike Fund

+- a.
+The annual strike fund contribution line item in the budget may be accessed as follows: - i.
+By the Executive, to organize a Strike Vote and to prepare for initial and special meetings; (i.e., to convene the Strike Committee) - ii.
+By the Contract Committee or the Executive, for legal consultation or strike avoidance; and - iii.
+At least 30% shall be reserved for the use of the Strike Committee - b.
+95% of the accrued amount in the Strike Fund itself is expressly reserved for strike pay; the remainder is accessible for strike-related expenses and strike avoidance, through vote of the Strike Committee.

-Ratified: March 2012 Amended March 2015 Amended November 22, 2017 GM
+Ratified: March 2012 Amended March 2015 Amended at the November 22, 2017 GM Amended: July 22, 2022 Amended: February 19, 2023

-Petty Cash Policy
+Z. Petty Cash Policy